Mr0btain/x13s_iso_make/README.md

 # x13s_iso_make

-This uses github LFS for the squashfs file. so you have to close it with git lfs example:
+This uses github LFS for the squashfs file. so you have to clone it with git lfs example:

 For Ubuntu:
 Make sure you have git-lfs installed.